jnunezt/apigee-opdk-ansible/README.md

-# Apigee Private Cloud

-# Ansible Private Cloud Features
+# Ansible Apigee Private Cloud Features
 The Ansible playbooks in this repository support a wide range of the installation, configuration and maintenance use cases that are necessary to successfully manage Apigee Private Cloud Planets.
 We describe the uses cases that are supported as follows: